TechGrounds-Cloud8/cloud8-sasudi90/08_Project/01-Exploration/Logs/week3/log.md

 Pretty ok

 ## Challenges
-- Find out what to encrypt exactly
+- Find out what to encrypt exactly and encrypt
 - How to ssh from admin (windows) to web (linux)

 ## Solutions